Azure/diagnostics-eventflow/README.md

 *Important usage note*

-Some performance counters require administrative privileges to be read.
+Some performance counters require the user to be a member of the Performance Monitor Users system group.
 This can manifest itself by health reporter reporting "category does not exist" errors from PerformanceCounter output, despite the fact that the category and counter are properly configured and clearly visible in Windows Performance Monitor.
-If you need to consume such counters, make sure your process runs under an account that is part of the local Administrators group.
+If you need to consume such counters, make sure the account your process runs under belogs to Performance Monitor Users group.

 ### Outputs
 Outputs define where data will be published from the engine.
 It's an error if there are no outputs defined.
 Each output type has its own set of parameters.